Become A Foster Parent In Oklahoma

 - Adoptive Foster parents work only with children whose goal is adoption with the purpose of adopting the children placed into their home.

 - Tribal Foster Parents

 - Tribal Foster Parents work with Native American children and families in compliance with federal and state regulations.
 Oklahoma tribes are responsible for certifying tribal foster homes.
 Tribal parents certified by their Tribe may be dually Tribal and OKDHS certified when the tribe agrees.
 Individuals may certify with their Tribe or with a private agency as they choose.
 TFI makes every effort to place Tribal children in OKDHS custody who are referred to us for placement in our homes or their Tribe’s homes with Tribal parents according to the Tribe’s preference in accordance with federal and state regulations.

 - Kinship Foster Parents

-- Kinship Foster parents have a relationship already established with a child or sibling group of children in DHS custody.
+- Kinship Foster parents have a relationship already established with a child or sibling group of children in OKDHS custody.
 They become approved for that specific child/children.
 Kinship parents who are willing to care for additional children may become certified as Traditional Foster Parents.

 - Specialized or DDSD Foster Parents